Particular/docs.particular.net/servicecontrol/creating-config-file.md

 #### Raven/Esent/LogsPath

 The path for the Esent logs on disk.
-Useful if you want to store the Esent logs on another HDD for performance reasons.

 Type: string